frejanordsiek/hdf5storage/doc/source/storage_format.rst

 ..
 [7] All keys must be ``str`` in Python 3 or ``unicode`` in Python 2.
        They cannot have null characters (``'\x00'``) or forward slashes (``'/'``) in them.
 ..
+[8] Not supported in Python 2.6, so they are converted to ``dict``
+       when read from a file in Python 2.6.
-[8] ``np.float16`` are not supported for h5py versions before
+..
+[9] ``np.float16`` are not supported for h5py versions before
        ``2.2``.
 ..
-[9] If it doesn't have any fields in its dtype or if
+[10] If it doesn't have any fields in its dtype or if
         :py:attr:`Options.structured_numpy_ndarray_as_struct` is not set
         and none of its fields are of dtype ``'object'``, it is not converted and is written as is as a Dataset.
 Otherwise, it is written as a Group with its the contents of its individual fields written as Datasets within the Group having the fields as names.
 Field names cannot have null characters (``'\x00'``) and, when writing as an GROUP, forward slashes (``'/'``) in them.

 Attributes